nbcrrolls/bddocker/README.md

-# Docker container for electrostatic calculations using PDB2PQR/APBS and Brownian dynamics with BrownDye.
+# Docker container for molecular electrostatic calculations using PDB2PQR/APBS and Brownian dynamics with BrownDye.

 This docker image contains a complete software environment for running [BrownDye (verion 1 or 2)](http://browndye.ucsd.edu/) simulations.
 It also includes [PDB2PQR](http://www.poissonboltzmann.org/) and [APBS](http://www.poissonboltzmann.org/).